Try Out Our NEW Disneyland Ticket Calculator!

 Mickey’s Not-So-Scary Halloween Party Foodie Guide

-While canceled in 2020 and temporarily replaced by the Disney After Hours Boo Bash in 2021 due to the pandemic, Mickey’s Not-So-Scary Halloween Party is back and as bewitching as ever in 2022.
-Offered on select nights between Friday, August 12 and Monday, October 31, 2022, this spirited soiree is a must for sugarholics, Disney fans and Halloween lovers alike.
+Mickey’s Not-So-Scary Halloween Party is back and as bewitching as ever in 2023.
+Offered on select nights between Friday, August 11 and Wednesday, November 1, 2023, this spirited soiree is a must for sugarholics, Disney fans and Halloween lovers alike.

 Disney World Halloween decorations typically go up in early August, lending an otherworldly atmosphere to much of Magic Kingdom Park that can be enjoyed by all.
 Plus, although some dishes are exclusive to Mickey’s Not-So-Scary Halloween Party, many are available pre-party during normal operating hours.